huderlem/porymap/docsrc/manual/scripting-capabilities.rst

 .. js:function:: map.setMetatileLabel(metatileId, label)

    Sets the label for the specified metatile.
 A label can only consist of letters, numbers, and underscores.

+   **Warning:** This function writes directly to the project.
+There is no undo for this.

    :param number metatileId: id of target metatile
    :param string label: the label